-BPEL2oWFN is a compiler translating a business processes expressed in BPEL (Business Process Execution Language for Web Services) [ACD+03] to an oWFN (open Workflow Net) [MRS05].
+BPEL2oWFN is a compiler translating a business processes expressed in BPEL (Business Process Execution Language for Web Services) [ACD+03] into an oWFN (open Workflow Net) [MRS05].
 This oWFN can be used to:

-- check controllability [Mar03, Wei04],

-- generate the operating guidelines [MRS05],

-- check for deadlocks, or

-- check any temporal logic formula with the model checking tools.
+- check controllability [Mar03, Wei04] with Fiona [Fiona], - generate the operating guidelines [MRS05] with Fiona [Fiona], - check for deadlocks, or - check any temporal logic formula with several model checking tools [LoLA, MCK].

 BPEL2oWFN uses static analysis to make the generated oWFN as compact as possible to analyze a chosen property.
 This is called flexible model generation (see Chapter 7 [Future Work], page 15).
 BPEL2oWFN is the successor from BPEL2PN [SHS05], a Java-based compiler generating low-level Petri nets.
 BPEL2oWFN can be understood as a re-implementation for extensibility and performance issues.
-Its functionality is a superset of the functionality of BPEL2PN.
+Its functionality is a superset of the functionality of BPEL2PN.1